 Examples

-Some days it happens, and some days it does not.
+Sometimes it happens, and sometimes it does not.

-The biggest difference is “every time” or “sometimes”
+The most important difference is “every time” or “sometimes”

 「たびに」